MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/scale-topics.md

 - **Published**: A confirmed topic that has been curated.
 Manual edits have been made to improve its quality.

-- **Removed**: A topic is rejected by a knowledge manager and will no longer be visible to viewers.
+- **Removed**: A topic that has been rejected and will no longer be visible to viewers.
 A topic can be removed in any state (suggested, confirmed, or published).
+Topic removal occurs when either:
+   - A knowledge manager removes a topic.
+A knowledge manager removes a topic on the **Manage topics** page.
-For a topic to be removed, there must be a net of two negative votes received from users who voted using the feedback mechanisms on the topic card.
+   - Multiple users cast negative votes using the feedback mechanism on the topic card.
+For a topic to be removed, there must be a net of two negative votes received from users.
 For example, if one user voted negative and one user voted positive for a particular topic, you would still need two more negative votes for the topic to be removed.

   When a published topic is removed, the page with the curated details will need to be deleted manually through the Pages Library of the topic center.

 ## Knowledge manager role